 One of the hardest things for an admin or a developer to figure out is when to use what tool for the job at hand.
 In general, it’s best to start with declarative, no-code tools and work your way up to code solutions.

 Use Process Builder when you need to start a behind-the-scenes business process automatically.
 Processes can start when:

 - A record is created

 - Automate a guided visual experience.

 - Add more functionality for a behind-the-scenes process than is available in Process Builder.
-Build the more complex functionality in the Cloud Flow Designer.
+Use Flow Builder to build the more complex functionality and then call that flow from a process.
 Then call the resulting flow from the process.

 - Start a behind-the-scenes business process when a user clicks something, like a button.